masak/strangelyconsistent-blog-posts/here-be-heredocs.markdown

 Yes, you read that right.
 Before the dust settled around exactly how to implement heredocs, you could get warnings because the interpolated *strings* in the heredoc were not properly indented.
 The heredoc itself would look fine in the code, but you'd still get the warning.

 Arguably there are two "local optima" involved, though.
+Two possible ways in which we could view the process of interpolation/de-indentation.
 Let me lay them out for you:

 1. First, the heredoc string is finalized by interpolating all the variables into it.
 The resulting string is then de-indented.